optisimon/UT612-linux-software/README.md

 ## Current status:

- - currently not running live, only running on binary data dumps.
+ - Can run live on a linux system against the UT612 LCR Meter.
- - Parses binary data sets collected using usb sniffing on a windows computer
+ - Can run against offline data sets collected using usb sniffing on a windows computer.
- - Also parses binary data collected on a linux computer using an USB-HID-Uart example application
  - Interprets the primary measurement value for all resistance measurements
  - Keeping the likely readout bug in the windows software at the moment until I have verified with large resistors that the LCR meter is right and the